 Since Tamil is the oldest modern language, it definitely ranks high up on the list of the world’s 10 oldest languages.
 The literature collection in the Tamil language, which is a classical language, is very vast.
-Tamil literature and written script is also varied.
+Tamil literature and written script are also varied.
 Tamil is the oldest language of our modern time and is very much a living language and thousands of newspapers are still published in the language.
 This language is also recognized as the oldest language in the world.
-It is believed that Tamil dates back to 2500 BC.
+Many believe that Tamil dates back to 2500 BC.

 Is There A Simple Answer to this Complex Question?

-Lithuanian is another old language that has some similarity to Sanskrit and Farsi.
-It is still spoken by more than three million people in Europe, Australia and Canada.
-Many European languages can also be considered as ancient.
+Lithuanian is another old language that has some similarities to Sanskrit and Farsi.
+It is still spoken by more than three million people in Europe, Australia, and Canada.
+Many European languages can also be considered ancient.
 Like Irish Gaelic and Scottish Gaelic, which date back to the Bronze Age and the 4th century AD.

 And what about the extinct Sumerian language?
-Should it be disregarded in this race since it is no longer spoken, even though it was the origin of most of the Tamil words and new language?
+Should it be disregarded in this race since it is no longer spoken?
+Even though it was the origin of most of the Tamil words and new language?
 There’s also Icelandic, which dates back to the 10th Century and has been shaped by many cultures across the world.
-Then there’s also the unique Basque, which has no connection to any other living language, yet dates back to prehistoric Europe.
+Then there’s also the unique Basque, which has no connection to any other living language.
+Yet the language dates back to prehistoric Europe.

-It is actually difficult to determine which languages are the oldest and several linguistic scholars lament the scarcity of evidence to make concrete conclusions.
+It is actually difficult to determine which languages are the oldest.
+Several linguistic scholars lament the scarcity of evidence to make concrete conclusions.
 With so many languages all vying for a position in the top ranks of the ancients, pinpointing an exact winner would be nearly impossible.

-Finding the one language that outdates them all and the correct answer to this question might seem like a never-ending quest, but learning more about the foundations of human language sure is fascinating!
+Finding the one language that outdates them all might seem like a never-ending quest.
+But learning more about the foundations of human language sure is fascinating!
 We reckon it’s high time research scholars let us in on the best answer here!